Build Your Backup Plan: 7 Steps to Start a Side Hustle That Works

 • A button to contact or book

-You can make this in Google Docs, Canva, or even a free Link-in-Bio tool.
+You can make this in Google Docs, or Canva.
 If you’re local, set up a Google Business Profile so people can find you fast.
+That single page is your 24/7 business card online.

 Step 5 — Get Your First 5 Customers